Biology 241: Evolutionary Biology

 Content: This undergraduate course is aimed at providing a firm understanding of evolutionary theory and its applications to other fields of biology and medicine.
 Topics include adaptation and natural selection, sexual selection and the evolution of sex, the evolution of conflict and cooperation, population genetics, speciation, the evolution of life, human evolution and the evolution of disease.
 The emphasis is on understanding and applying current theories and interpretation of scientific data.

-Class format: Lectures on Mondays and Wednesdays, discussion sections on Fridays.
+Class format: Lectures on Tuesdays and Thursdays, discussion sections on Mondays.

 Texts: